 During the preliminary planning stages for the Microwave Communication Development, the only maps available at the time from the Pakistan Government had been produced by the British Army during the early 1930's.
 These had not been adequate for the purposes of developing a Microwave Communications strategy for the Railway Network.

-At the time the "Latest Satellite Surveyor" was the Magnavox MX1502, these had been extensively used during the Field Survey process of the Pakistan Railway network, along with Anritsu Spectrum Analysers.
-Each team consisted of a Cotel Staff Team Leader and locally recruited Field Service Vehicle Driver, Surveyor (for local area profiles), Foreman and four labourers to carry the Magnavox, Anritsu Spectrum Analyser, associated batteries and aerial system from the vehicle to the site monitoring point.
+At the time, the latest Satellite Surveyor was the Magnavox MX1502 - these had been extensively used during the Field Survey process of the Pakistan Railway network, along with Anritsu Spectrum Analysers.
+Each team consisted of a Cotel Staff Team Leader and locally recruited Field Service Vehicle Driver, a Surveyor (for local area profiles), Foreman and four Labourers to carry the Magnavox, Anritsu Spectrum Analyser, associated batteries and aerial system from the vehicle to the site monitoring point.